Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

-The eq.(\ref{eq:3.20}) can be regarded as an energy conservation equation. $\frac{1}{4D(r)}(\frac{dr}{dt})^2 $ is the kinetic energy term, $V(r)=-u(r)$ is the effective potential, and $E$ is the total energy.
-Thus, the dynamics of the phase transition can be regarded as the problem of one-dimensional particle with mass $\frac{1}{2D(r)}$ moving in the effective potential well $V(r)$.
+The eq.(\ref{eq:3.20}) can be regarded as an energy conservation equation. $\frac{1}{4D}(\frac{dr}{dt})^2$ is the kinetic energy term, $V(r)=-u(r)$ is the effective potential, and $E$ is the total energy.
+Thus, the dynamics of the phase transition can be described equivalently as the dynamics of one-dimensional particle with mass $\frac{1}{2D}$ moving in the effective potential $V(r)$~\cite{AP,AQ,AR,AS}.

-Combining the eq.(\ref{eq:2.9}) and (\ref{eq:3.19}), we can obtain the expression of the effective potential.
-We assume $D$ is a constant and choose $D=k=1$ without loss of generality, then the Gibbs free energy and the effective potential as the functions of black hole radius at different temperature can be plotted in Fig.3.

-It can be seen when $T<T_{min}$ or $T>T_{max}$, there is only one point whose effective potential is zero.
-When $T=T_{min}$ or $T=T_{max}$, there are two such points.
-And when $T_{min}<T<T_{max}$, there are three such points.
-Analyzing the eq.(\ref{eq:2.10}) and eq.(\ref{eq:3.19}), we can know all these radii of zero effective potential points are precisely the on-shell solutions to the stationary Einstein field equation.
+Let us assume that $D$ is a constant and choose $D=k=1$ without loss of generality.
+In Fig.~\ref{fgEV}, we have plotted the Gibbs free energy and the effective potential as the functions of the black hole radius at different temperatures.
+It can be seen that when $T<T_{min}$ or $T>T_{max}$, there is only one state whose effective potential is zero.
+When $T=T_{min}$ or $T=T_{max}$, there are two such states.
+And when $T_{min}<T<T_{max}$, there are three such states.
+Analyzing eq.(\ref{eq:2.10}) and eq.(\ref{eq:3.19}), we can see all these radii of zero effective potential states are precisely the on-shell solutions to the stationary Einstein field equation (i.e. the extremum points of the Gibbs free energy), which are also well shown in Fig.~\ref{fgEV}.